ryands/wunder-rb/blog-post.md

     spec.executables   = spec.files.grep(%r{^bin/}) { |f| File.basename(f) }

+#### Packaging your gem

+Bundler provides some rake tasks to help you package, install, and even publish your gem.

+ * `rake build` - build and package your gem into `pkg/mygem-version.gem`
+ * `rake install` - build and install your gem to your local system
+ * `rake release` - publish your gem on [rubygems.org]

+While developing you'll want to be testing your code manually.
+In order to run your gem without building and installing it, you can run it with `bundle exec bin/myapp` and your executable will be run in the context of your defined environment in the Gemfile/gemspec.

 ## Selected gems

 Some of the gems that I use to aid in the process of creating these tools are: